 The combined forces of Mercia and Wessex defeated the Northumbrian Vikings

-Edward stationed his army at Maldon and constructed a new burh at Witham to prevent the Danes moving west from Colchester.
+Edward the Elder stationed his army at Maldon and constructed a new burh at Witham to prevent the Danes moving west from Colchester.
 A second burh was constructed at Hertford making London relatively secure from attack.

 Aethelflaed, Lady of the Mercians constructed a burh at Bridgforth to prevent the Danes crossing the River Severn.

 Edward succeeded in re-taking East Anglia from the Danes.

 Eadulf of Bamburgh died.
 He was succeeded by his son Ealdred.
 Bamburgh was important because it was an independent Anglo-Saxon